Skip to main content

 Current use: Demolished/replaced by Target

-Although not original to the mall, it was added when Coddingtown remodeled and enclosed in 1980.
-Macy's acquired the site, turned it into a clearance center, then it became Gottschalk's.
+Opened October 1, 1980.
+After it closed in 1984, Macy's acquired the site, turned it into a clearance center, then it became Gottschalk's.
 After it was demolished a new Target rose in its place.

 Exterior photo of Liberty House at Coddingtown Mall in Santa Rosa, later rebranded as Gottschalks after Macy’s acquisition.